-Michigan does not explicitly regulate outdoor power equipment, but instead includes "machines designed for or adapted and used for...grounds maintenance, [and] lawn and garden" in its definition of "equipment."
+Michigan does not explicitly regulate outdoor power equipment, but instead includes "machines designed for or adapted and used for agriculture, horticulture, livestock raising, forestry, grounds maintenance, lawn and garden, construction, materials handling, and earth moving" in its definition of "equipment."
 Mich.
 Comp.
 Laws § 445.1452(d).
 The statute defines "dealer" as "a person engaged in the business of the retail sale of farm tractors and equipment, utility tractors and equipment, or the attachments to or repair parts for that equipment."
 Id. at § 445.1452(c).
 Further, "dealer" includes "retail dealers, wholesalers, and distributors that obtain inventory from another person for resale."
 Id.
 "Supplier" is defined as: